jakesower/spectragraph/packages/sqlite-store/README.md

 ### Database Mapping

-The store maps Data Prism resource types to existing SQLite tables.
-You can provide custom table mappings if your database schema doesn't match Data Prism conventions.
+The store maps SpectraGraph resource types to existing SQLite tables.
+You can provide custom table mappings if your database schema doesn't match SpectraGraph conventions.

 ## API Reference